- A "5" Could Make Me Lose Control! $27.95

-A Buffet of Sensory Interventions Solutions for Middle and High School Students With Autism Spectrum Disorders offers a smorgasbord of sensory-based interventions for use by educators, occupational therapists and parents.
+A Buffet of Sensory Interventions Solutions for Middle and High School Students With Autism Spectrum Disorders offers a smorgasbord of sensory-based interventions for use by educators, occupational therapists, and parents.
 This practical and well-researched tool focuses on middle and high school students, whose sensory needs are often overlooked.
-The author emphasizes the importance of fostering independence, self-advocacy and self-regulation as a way to for teens with autism spectrum disorder (ASD) to take ownership of their sensory needs as they transition into adulthood.
+The author emphasizes the importance of fostering independence, self-advocacy, and self-regulation as a way for teens with autism spectrum disorder (ASD) to take ownership of their sensory needs as they transition into adulthood.

 Does your child understand that children with classic autism are just children who want friends?